About this artwork

 Rippl-Rónai spent 15 years in Paris, where he was part of a collective of young painters known as the Nabis (Prophets), a group that included Pierre Bonnard, Édouard Vuillard, and Maurice Denis.

 - H. 27.9 cm (11 in.)

-- Restricted gift of Mr. and Mrs. Henry M. Buchbinder and Quinn E. Delaney
+- Purchased with funds provided by Mr. and Mrs. Henry M. Buchbinder and Quinn E. Delaney